 Melissa Appleton Berry, Kate Busby, Jane Clapp, Hiroko Demichelis, Lisa Erickson, Mark Gerow, Peter Gold, Laura Khoudari, Ryan Maher, Nkem Ndefo, Jennifer Patterson, Jessica Schaffer, Manisha Tare, Lara Veon, Greg Wieting and Zabie Yamasaki

-Each week, on Sunday evening, you will receive an email including the course videos for the week, supplemental reading and/or videos associated with the course content, and a reminder about the live call.
+Each week you will receive an email including the course videos for the week, supplemental reading, and/or videos associated with the course content.

 You will receive 3 yoga practices in varying lengths (10 min, 20 min, 45 min) and you will receive 3 guided meditation practices in varying lengths (5 min, 15 min, 30 min).
 These will be a combination of either audio or audio and video.

-Week 2 – The Benefit of Integrating Mind, Body and Soul Inclusive Practices within Trauma Recovery
+Week 4 – The Benefit of Integrating Mind, Body and Soul Inclusive Practices within Trauma Recovery Part 2

-Week 3 – What is Trauma-Informed Yoga and How Can it Increase Resilience After Trauma?
+Week 5 – What Trauma-Informed Yoga Involves and How It Increase Resilience After Trauma

-Week 4 – What is Trauma-Informed Meditation and How Can it Increase Resilience After Trauma?
+Week 6 – What Trauma-Informed Meditation Involves and How It Can Increase Resilience After Trauma

 Course Fees and Registration-

-This course may stir up issues that may cause participants to experience emotional or physical responses that may cause stress.
-The objective of this online course is educational and not psychotherapeutic in nature.
+Participating in this course may stir strong or uncomfortable emotional or physical responses.
+The objective of this online course is educational and explicitly not psychotherapeutic in nature.
 It is not designed to be a substitute for therapy or any other form of professional consultation.
-If you have been treated for, or believe you may have suffered from a psychological disorder or injury, you may want to consider if you are in a position to participate in the course at this time, and/or consider enlisting the ongoing support of a professional who can be a resource to you during and after the course.
+If you have been treated for, or believe you may have suffered from a psychological injury, you may want to consider if you are in a position to participate in the course at this time, and/or consider enlisting the ongoing support of a professional who can be a resource to you during and after the course.